Section 106 Consultation for the PEIS

 Lead Federal Agency for Section 106 Review

-The PEIS involved several agencies (the Bureau of Land Management (BLM), the Department of Energy (DOE), the Forest Service (FS), and the Department of Defense (DoD)).
+The PEIS involved several agencies (the Bureau of Land Management (BLM), the Department of Energy (DOE), the Forest Service (USFS), and the Department of Defense (DoD)).
 The Bureau of Land Management was designated by the participating agencies as the Lead Federal Agency for the Section 106 review process.
 A working group consisting of representatives from each of the agencies was created to support BLM in this process.

 Conducting the Section 106 Review